 Peter FitzSimons is a former Wallaby, a best-selling author and a writer for The Sydney Morning Herald.
-He is the author of over 28 books – his latest is Burke and Wills.
-Peter also holds the Guinness World Record for the longest interview, a record he shares with The Footpath Library ambassador Richard Glover.
+He is the author of over 28 books – his latest is James Cook: The Story Behind the Man Who Mapped The World.
+Peter also holds the Guinness World Record for the longest interview, a record he shares with Richard Glover.

 The Park Bench

-The Footpath Library’s Founder and (volunteer) Managing Director is a video producer and completed a BA major in Anthropology in 2018, after her homeless friends ignited an interest in human diversity.
+The Footpath Library’s Founder and Managing Director is a video producer and support worker and completed a BA major in Anthropology in 2018, after her Footpath Library friends ignited an interest in human diversity.
 Sarah started The Footpath Library in 2003 and is passionate about encouraging literacy from an early age and making books accessible to everyone who loves reading.

 Penny thinks differently and lives her life in a state of wild and permanent curiosity.
 She thinks this may be because of her art and design background – it helps her question the status quo, interpret situations differently and find creative solutions to the problems thrown her way.
 She serves on a number of commercial and philanthropic boards, is a natural collaborator and loves connecting amazing people.

 Penny believes in the the power of communities, the importance of social connection and the ability of books to open our eyes, which is why she is thrilled to be part of The Footpath Library team.

 David is an experienced board director and currently a solicitor with Corrs Chambers Westgarth where he specialises in commercial litigation and arbitration.
 He is a passionate advocate for both LGBTI+ diversity and inclusion and the value of books and reading.
 David is thrilled to be part of The Footpath Library and to have the opportunity to share the joy of reading with everyone.